muff-in/Learning-Nim/README.md

 > Usage of external libraries written in C is easy and and occurs directly without any glue code, and Nim can even work together with code written in other languages, for example there are some Nim <-> Python interfaces available.

 > Many popular editors have support for Nim syntax highlighting and other IDE functionality like on-the-fly checking for errors and displaying detailed information about imported functions.

-> In the last few years Nim has reached some important milestones: Version 1.0 with some stability promises was released, and with the ARC and ORC memory management strategies and full destructor support fully deterministic memory management comparable to memory management in C++ or Rust is available.
-So problems of conventional garbage collectors like delayed memory deallocation or longer pausing of programs due to the GC process are gone.
-And some larger companies have started using Nim in production, the most important may be currently the Status Corp. with their Etherium client development.